kiosion/kio.dev/README.md

 The API powering the site is built with:
 * Elixir
-* Poison, Cowboy, and HTTPoison
+* Poison
+* Cowboy
 * Sanity.io

 For hosting and deploys, I use:
-* Self-hosted GitHub Actions runners
+* Self-hosted GHA runners
 * Vultr VPSs
 * Docker
 * Netlify

 ## 📦 Dependencies
-To build and test this project, you'll need the following:
+To build the project, you'll need the following:

 * Node >= 16.16
 * Yarn >= 3.0